Ziya-As/PostgreSQL/postgreSQL.md

 #### `GROUPING` function

-The `GROUPING` function takes a column and returns 1 if it is aggregated and 0 otherwise.
+We might be confused with the result of `GROUPING SETs`.
+To alleviate the situation and understand which row is the result of which grouping, we can use the `GROUPING` function.
+It takes a column and returns 0 if the column is part of the current grouping set.

 ```sql
 SELECT